-\Meets a requirement in the University core
+Meets a requirement in the University core

-The third tier requires completion of twelve credits of elective courses within the major.
+The third tier requires completion of twelve credits of elective courses within the major (Both BA and ENT prefixed courses can be used).
 Students wishing to satisfy the requirements for a particular concentration area must complete at least six of their third-tier credits within that concentration area (See below for a complete description of these concentration areas.)